Fuadex/Houdini-VEX-HScript-Python/README.md

 CharFX Preroll Fix

 I came across a few instances while working on cloth simulations, when the preroll didn't exactly end up smoothly at the end of the preroll.
 What's preroll?
-Well, for any charfx it's extra frames which may range between 15-30-50-100 frames so that once shot goes in motion, it's already settled or continuing from previous shot.
+Well, for any simulated asset it's extra frames which may range between 15-30-50-100 frames so that once shot goes in motion, it's already settled or continuing from previous shot.
 Anyway, it's a bit of a process setting up metadata, getting the animator to publish a new cache and this stuff is fairly automatized anyway in most circumstances but sometimes you still end up getting a bit of a blank, that kind of screams for a kickback to anim.
 I thought that, maybe I could actually do my own preroll and I sorta ended up getting the exact smooth transition but also I managed to optimize simulation time at once.
 How?